Can This Marriage Be Saved?

 After eighteen years of marriage and with two children their marriage was in shambles.
-In the end Jim said, “Distrust destroyed our relationship.
-In spite of my adamant beliefs against divorce, I saw no hope for our marriage.
+In the end, Jim said, “Distrust destroyed our relationship.
+Despite my adamant beliefs against divorce, I saw no hope for our marriage.
 There was nothing left but to leave and move on with our separate lives.
 I knew our marriage was over.”
-In November of 2000 Jim willingly moved out.
+In November of 2000, Jim willingly moved out.
 Christine called me and after briefing me on the details of their marital situation she asked my advice.
-“So, after all that has happened in our marriage, what do you think?
+“So, after all, that has happened in our marriage, what do you think?
 Is there any hope for us?
 Can this marriage be saved?” she inquired.

 Over the next several months, Christine started attending church regularly and sought help from a counselor.
 During their 2½-year separation, Jim started noticing a sincere change in Christine, even though he still wanted to proceed with a divorce.
 “She was becoming a much kinder and more compassionate person.
 Then one day”, he said, “I just decided to call her and ask if she would consider a mutual dialogue of reconciliation.”
 Just days earlier Christine had heard on the radio about Cornerstone’s “A New Beginning, Marriage Renewal Weekend” for crisis marriages.
 She thought about it and two days later told Jim she would be willing to attend.
 “But” she emphatically said, “I truly believe that we can’t do it without God’s help.”
 Jim agreed, and they called me.